We are communicators, creatives, connectors and coaches, helping senior executives realize their vision.

 He is the author or co-author of a number of critically acclaimed books, a senior writer for Tablet Magazine, and the co-host of Tablet’s popular podcast, Unorthodox, recently named by The Guardian as one of the 50 best podcasts of the year.
 He is also a frequent contributor to several national publications, including The Wall Street Journal, the Atlantic, and others.

 A believer in academic-corporate partnerships and data-driven strategy, Liel also heads Washington Square Research, Thunder11’s sister company, and has overseen major research projects for clients as diverse as Sprint and Pentagram.
 He lives in New York with his wife and children.

-Ryan brings experience in government, tech, and real estate to his role as Vice President of Media Relations at Thunder11.
+Ryan brings experience in government, tech, and real estate communications to his role as Senior Vice President, Client Relations at Thunder11.

 Ryan came to New York City by way of Philadelphia, where he served in a number of communications roles across the City government in the Office of Innovation & Technology and the Managing Director’s Office.
 Ryan ran Track and Cross Country for Saint Joseph's University and graduated with a degree in English.

 As account supervisor, Alyssa is responsible for content creation, client relations and media relations for a number of Thunder11’s clients.
 She oversees the day to day tasks of her clients and make sure they have the resources needed to succeed, and also writes and places numerous news stories and thought leadership pieces in top tier publications.
 Her works is primarily with healthcare clients, but she also works with clients in the tech and ad tech industries.